snowdriftcoop/snowdrift/GUIDE.md

 Running the site
 ----------------

+### Yesod devel

+The standard approach for running and working on the site is to run `yesod devel` from the project directory.
+It can stay running in one terminal while work is done elsewhere.
+It will automatically rebuild and rerun the site whenever it detects changes.

+In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

+To stop yesod devel, press ENTER a few times.

+Note that `yesod devel` builds just the library, so `cabal install -fdev` and related commands are needed to update other resources like sdm or the payment processing script.

+### Alternative option to run the site

+We recommend `yesod devel` in almost all cases, but another approach is available which separates the running the site from recompiling.

-After completing all the steps above, start the server from within your snowdrift directory with the command:
+To just start the server, go to your snowdrift directory and run:

     Snowdrift Development

 To stop the running server, press ctrl-C

-To rebuild after code changes, run `cabal build`
+To separately recompile, you can use `cabal build` and related commands.

-In some cases, certain files will need to be touched to be recognized for rebuilding.
-`cabal install -fdev` can work in some cases where `cabal build` does not.

-After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.

-Note: if you installed the optional yesod-bin above, you can use `yesod devel` which automatically re-compiles and runs the site whenever it detects changes.

-As with `cabal build`, there are cases (such as .cassius files), where yesod devel fails to recognize changes, and then touching certain files or using `cabal install -fdev` will fix the issue.

-See the appendix for how to install yesod-bin in a separate sandbox if you don't want it installed to the system generally.
-At this time, it cannot install in the main Snowdrift sandbox because of some dependency conflicts.

 Using the live test site
 ------------------------